bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model which is the data representation of the objects that make up the structure and content of a document on the web.

 2. What is an event?

+An event is sent to tell code of things that have happened.
+Each event is represented by an object which is based on the Event interface, and may have additional custom fields and/or functions used to get additional information about what occured.

 3. What is an event listener?

+An event listener is the object which receives a notification when an event specified happens on a web page.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an array so that we could use an array-like method, for example .forEach could be used.

 5. What is a component?

+A component is a small, usually resuable set of logic in javaScript, behaviors, and interface elements.
+It helps increase functionality on web page.

 ### Git Set up